gosquared/ganglia-cookbook/README.md

 *GMETAD*

-Responsible for collecting data from an arbitrary number of gmond's, or even other gmetad daemons, persisting the metrics into correct RRD (round robin database) files, and then making this data available to the PHP frontend (or any other service that consumes RRD's).
+Responsible for collecting data from an arbitrary number of GMONDs, or even other gmetad daemons, persisting the metrics into correct RRD (round robin database) files, and then making this data available to the PHP frontend (or any other service that consumes RRD's).